Indigenous Australians, their cultures and experiences, have an important part to play in the legal profession.

 The Victorian Bar seeks to assist Indigenous lawyers who wish to come to the Bar by waiving the Bar Readers’ Course fee for Indigenous Readers.

 General information about becoming a barrister and the Bar Readers’ Course is available here.
-To enquire about coming to the Bar, contact Wendy Pollock, Co-ordinator, Bar Readers' Course or Tom Keely SC, Chair of the Indigenous Justice Committee.
+To enquire about coming to the Bar, contact Wendy Pollock, Co-ordinator, Bar Readers' Course or Tom Keely SC, Chair of the IJC.

 To apply, complete the Indigenous Law Students’ Clerkship Application Form.